 Additionally, professional standards require audit departments to have a periodic external quality assurance (peer) review.
-The Chief Auditor's Office was reviewed in June 2014 and received the rating of "pass."
-This opinion, which is the highest of the three possible ratings, means that policies, procedures, and practices are in place to implement the standards and requirements necessary for ensuring the independence, objectivity, and proficiency of the internal audit function.
+The Chief Auditor's Office was reviewed in May 2014 and received the rating of fully complies.
 Our next review will occur in FY 2017.